Finch4/Monk/README.md

 Common bytes seeker for Malware identification.
 ## Explaination
+[Follow this explaination only if you are using the version v0.1]
 - increaser = How many bytes start to parse, example: [0:n] -> [0+n:n+n] -> [0+n+n:n+n+n] etc....
 - increase = If after finished to parse the entire file restart again increasing the [increaser] (y/n)
 - increase_v = How many bytes add to increaser after restarting